 - 2 tablespoon olive oil

-- 2 tablespoon large shallots or 1 onion, halved and sliced
+- 1 tablespoon large onion, halved and sliced

 - 1 tablespoon minced garlic

-Put the oil in a large pot over medium heat.
+Put the oil in a large pot or Dutch oven over medium heat.

 When it's hot, add the onion, celery and garlic.

 Sprinkle with salt and pepper and cook, stirring, until the onion begins to soften and turn golden, 5 to 10 minutes.

 Add the white wine and cook, stirring to loosen the bits of vegetable that have stuck to the bottom of the pan, for about 1 minute.2.

 Add the tomatoes and thyme and cook, stirring occasionally, until the tomatoes break up, 10 to 15 minutes.

 Stir in the stock and bulgur, bring to a boil, and reduce the heat so the mixture gently bubbles.